Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PqnjFtF-VEc.md

 ### Transcript

-> and these headphones are sennheisers that was yeah i have uh i realized i'm not on video anymore so maybe you saw them earlier my dynamic
+> and these headphones are sennheisers that was yeah i have, i realized i'm not on video anymore so maybe you saw them earlier my dynamic